ayush5harma/Espeon/README.md

 # Espeon -Raspberry pi pokemon that gamifies WiFi Hacking
+A Deep Reinforcement Learning Minor Project
 ## **Overview** :

 We decided to create something new from the components we had at hand; the basis of this pet hacker is basically a Raspberry Pi  single board device.